CHERIEF-Dz/Laravel-Portfolio-Generator/README.md

 4. Run the migrations using the following command:
 `php artisan migrate`

+5. Open a cmd command line in the directory and switch on the server:
+`php artisan serve`

+6. Go to `127.0.0.1:8000` to view the results

+7. You can add, remove and update the elements of the index by going to `127.0.0.1:8000/admin`

 ## How to generate the static website

+1. Open new cmd in the directory and switch on the server:
+`php artisan serve`

-1. Run the following command to generate the static website:
+2. Open other cmd and run the following command to generate the static website:
-`php artisan generate:portfolio`
+`php artisan generate:static`

-2. The static website will be generated in the `public` directory.
+3. The static website will be generated in the `static` directory.

+4. Copy assets and put them in the `static` directory.

+Congrats!!
+Now you can deploy your personal website any where in any webhost.

 ## Remarks